mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

 **Live Interview Intelligence**:

--   **Contextual retrieval** - finds most relevant background based on question type
+-   **Semantic retrieval**: Employs vector embeddings and similarity search (via Qdrant) to find the most contextually relevant background information based on the nuances of the interviewer's question and conversation flow.
--   **Achievement integration** - weaves specific accomplishments into responses
+-   **Achievement integration**: Weaves specific accomplishments, retrieved through semantic search, into AI-generated responses.
--   **Strategic positioning** - positions user optimally for target role
+-   **Strategic positioning**: Leverages precisely retrieved knowledge to position the user optimally for the target role.

+**Knowledge Base Indexing**:

+-   **Decoupled Process**: Indexing is handled separately from the main application load and live interview operations.
+-   **API Trigger**: An administrator can trigger the indexing process via a secure API endpoint (`/api/knowledge/index-knowledge`).
+-   **Mechanism**:
+    1. Source documents (e.g., Markdown files in `/public/knowledge/`) are read by the API route.
+    2. Content is split into manageable chunks.
+    3. Each chunk is converted into a vector embedding using an OpenAI embedding model (e.g., `text-embedding-ada-002`).
+    4. These embeddings, along with their source text and metadata, are stored (upserted) into the Qdrant vector database.
+-   **Control**: Allows for manual updates or re-indexing of the knowledge base without impacting live application performance.

 ### 3.4 Interview Context Configuration